-As mentioned earlier, many marinas and shipyards have strict security and regulations.
-Research which ones allow dockwalking and plan a route before beginning.
+Many marinas and shipyards have strict security and regulations.
+Research which ones allow dock walking and plan a route before you start.

 Riding a bicycle or a skateboard helps cover more ground in a shorter period of time and preserves energy.
-However, it is good practice to leave them at the entrance and approach yachts on foot - many captains and first officers feel very strongly about this.
-Be sure to leave your bicycle tied up or skateboard with the security staff to stop them being stolen.
+However, it is good practice to leave them at the entrance and approach yachts on foot.
+Many captains and first officers feel very strongly about this.
+Be sure to leave your bicycle tied up or skateboard with the security staff to stop them from being stolen.

 - Never approach a yacht during lunch hours (usually 1200-1300) or outside of work hours (usually 0800-1700).

-- Dockwalking on the weekends can be a great idea, many boats work on weekends and it shows commitment and dedication.
-Be sure to ONLY approach yachts that are clearly working (crew in uniform working on deck).
+- Many boats work on weekends and it shows commitment and dedication.
+Be sure to ONLY approach yachts that are clearly working (crew in uniform working on the deck).

-- A handy tip is to walk the docks in the morning and visit some crew agents after.
-Take a break and some lunch and then hit the docks in the afternoon.
-Reward yourself with a drink between 1700 and 1800 at a ‘yachty’ bar, this is good networking and you may even land yourself some daywork.
+- A handy tip is to walk the docks in the morning and visit some crew agents afterwards.
+Take a break and some lunch and then hit the docks again in the afternoon.
+Reward yourself with a drink between 1700 and 1800 at a ‘yachty’ bar as this will provide a good networking opportunity and you may even land yourself some daywork.